Jump to navigation

 The History of Turban in India and its Symbolic Meaning:

 ‘Wearing of turban symbolizes to the wearer that he is living in the ‘Divine Law’.
-In India, Turban has been essential and integral part of humans since times immemorial irrespective of religion.
-Our traditional head gear is full of surprises; especially the fact that it existed as early as 10,000 B.C.’
+In India, Turban has been an essential and integral part of humans since times immemorial irrespective of religion.
+Our traditional headgear is full of surprises; especially the fact that it existed as early as 10,000 B.C.’

 - By Kalgidhar Trust Publication from the document ‘Preserving Turban’.

-Head-dress or Pugree, as a concept of costume, had come down to us from hoary past.
-In the pre-historic era, men felt the need to protect himself against the natural odds followed by the desire of self beautification, whereupon the gradual evolution of costumes started.
+Head-dress or Pugree, as a concept of costume, had come down to us from the hoary past.
+In the pre-historic era, men felt the need to protect themselves against the natural odds followed by the desire for self-beautification, whereupon the gradual evolution of costumes started.

-Long before the primitive man could weave clothes for himself, he conceptualized a ring like structure which was merely tied around the waist with no cloth around and it served as a pocket to keep the stone-age man’s in genius gadgets.
-This ring made up of plant bough or stem which enabled the ancient man to keep his hand free and movement unhampered.
+Long before the primitive man could weave clothes for himself, he conceptualized a ring-like structure which was merely tied around the waist with no cloth around and it served as a pocket to keep the stone-age man’s genius gadgets.
+This ring was made up of plant bough or stem which enabled the ancient man to keep his hand free and movement unhampered.
 Nevertheless, this was the conscious beginning of the evolution of costumes.
-Similarly, the pre-historic man used to hang leaves, flowers and feathers from this head as natural suspender for self-pleasing decoration.
+Similarly, the pre-historic man used to hang leaves, flowers and feathers from this head as natural suspenders for self-pleasing decoration.

-The first reference of head-dress is found in the pre-historic rock paintings which were created by hunter- gatherers some ten to thirty thousand years ago.
+The first reference to headdresses is found in the pre-historic rock paintings which were created by hunter-gatherers some ten to thirty thousand years ago.
 In the Indian rock art sites of Kumaun, Bhimbetka or in Rock art sites in Kerala one can find visual records depicting mainly hunting and dancing, wherein head-dress remained important.
-Those head- gears were mainly of animal horns or mask like animal faces over their head which would help them disguise as animals while hunting.
+Those headgears were mainly of animal horns or mask-like animal faces over their head which would help them disguise themselves as animals while hunting.

-‘There are references of Head- gears in Rig Veda which were sported during Yagnya and those are of varied colours similarly, in the Mohnejodaro and Harappan culture.
+‘There are references to headgears in Rig Veda which were sported during Yagnya and those are of varied colours similarly, in the Mohnejodaro and Harappan culture.
 In the later Vedic period Brahmins were placed above the king in the then hierarchical order of the society.
-In the play Charudatta the Brahmins officiating at the sacrificial session of Duryodhara are described as having their feet rubbed by the head-clothes of king- Ra- jnaam vestanapattaghrstacarnah.
+In the play Charudatta the Brahmins officiating at the sacrificial session of Duryodhara are described as having their feet rubbed by the head-clothes of king- Rajnaam vestanapattaghrstacarnah.
 Thus it was a description of symbolism of submission of Kings to the Brahmins on the occasion of ritualistic sacrifice.’

 - By Dr. Gautam Chatterjee, Pugree-Head Dress Heritage of India.

 In those days men of higher social strata sported head-wraps which were richly padded clothes of varied shapes.
 They also had their hair tied with a ribbon.
-Men and Women of Royal families or Goddesses wore elaborate headgears and coiffure.
-But common-ers did not sport any headgear.
-We find some descriptions of Indus headdresses which wire fan like structure and of spiral form and some were bossed head-dress.
+Men and Women of Royal families or Goddesses wore elaborate headgear and coiffure.
+But commoners did not sport any headgear.
+We find some descriptions of Indu's headdresses which were wire fan-like structures and of spiral form and some were bossed headdresses.

-In the post-vedic era 600-320 B.C. we find evidences of voluminous head-dresses mostly known as Ushnisha, and it became a common phenomenon.
+In the post-Vedic era 600-320 B.C. we find evidence of voluminous headdresses mostly known as Ushnisha, and it became a common phenomenon.
 Dr. G. S. Ghurye elaborated that “The head-dress known as Ushniha is the earliest mentioned in connection with eastern people known in early literature at the ‘Vratyas’.
 It is described as white and bright.
 It used to have cross-windings and was tied with a tilt”.
-Thus the spiral, fan like shape of Indus head-wrap in the post vedic period evolved into a cross-bind Ushnisha studded with Jewels.
+Thus the spiral, fan-like shape of the Indus head-wrap in the post-Vedic period evolved into a cross-bind Ushnisha studded with Jewels.

 ‘While tracing the historical development of head-dress one can find that Indian society used head-wraps centuries before the European world took to wearing hats as a part of its regular costume.
-During the Bizantine civilization in the 11th century A.D. head-dress became a regular feature which was later passed on to the European world.
+During the Byzantine civilization in the 11th century A.D. head-dress became a regular feature which was later passed on to the European world.
 Whereas, Indian society was sporting head-dress as a regular costume by c.
 10,000 B.C.
-From archeological evidences of Bharhut, Bhaja, Bodhgaya, Sanchi, Mathura in Northern India and Mahabalipuram in the South, we find that head-dress for males and females were common.
+From archaeological evidence of Bharhut, Bhaja, Bodhgaya, Sanchi, and Mathura in Northern India and Mahabalipuram in the South, we find that head-dress for males and females were common.
 The early headgear was voluminous and Pugree were folded over the head with a loose richly embroidered end.’